Basic Payment Scheme

 - The area must have given a right to payment under the 2008 Single Payment Scheme.

-Note: This requirement may impinge on and must be fully considered in cases where planted land is being transferred, including within families.
-The Department’s Forestry Division must be notified in advance if there is a change of ownership of a grant-aided plantation during the term of the forestry contract.
+Note: This requirement may impact on and must be fully considered in advance in cases where planted land is being transferred, including within families.
+The Department of Agriculture, Food and Marine’s (DAFM) Forestry Division must be notified in advance if there is a change of ownership of a grant-aided plantation during the term of the forestry contract.

 - Afforested land must continue to meet all requirements of the relevant DAFM scheme under which it was afforested.

-- The previous retention requirement (i.e. obligation to retain at least 10% in an agricultural activity subject to a minimum area of 3 hectares) does not apply for new planting during 2020.
+The pre-2020 requirement where applicants, planting part of their holding were obliged to retain at least 10% of the eligible hectares declared in 2008 (by themselves or their predecessor) in an agricultural activity, subject to a minimum area of 3 hectares, for the purpose of retaining eligibility for BPS does not apply for new planting in 2021.

-- In addition, the retention requirement (3 ha / 10% retention rule) is not required to ensure continued eligibility for forests planted prior to 2020.
-Therefore, if an applicant planted 90% of his/her land in any year between 2009 and 2019, s/he is not required to comply with previous rule (3ha / 10% retention) in order to continue claiming BPS entitlements on forested land.
+In addition, this retention requirement (3 ha / 10% retention) is not required to ensure continued eligibility for forests planted prior to 2021.
+Therefore, if an applicant planted 90% of his/her land in any year since 2009, s/he is not required to comply with the previous rule (3ha / 10% retention) in order to continue claiming BPS entitlements on forested land.

-- If the applicant plants in 2020, the land still must meet the other eligibility rules in the bullet points above, but s/he can plant all their land and claim BPS payment in 2020.
+If the applicant plants in 2021, the land still must meet the other eligible rules in the bullet points above, but s/he can plant all their land where appropriate and claim BPS payment in 2021.

 If submitting a BPS application online, it should also be borne in mind that any land displayed as Forestry Eligible on the parcel list online, if amended for any reason, cannot be changed back to Forestry Eligible online, it will be necessary to write to the Department requesting this change.